Keyboard shortcuts

 V07All elements listed as extending other elements must be known elements of the current module and semantically sensible (see V04).

-V08 The IDs start contradicts the type of the element set with node_type.
+V08 The ID's start contradicts the type of the element set with node_type.
+Note: only reported with --extended-check option.

 V09Element has an assurance claim point that references another element, that this is neither its own ID nor any of the connected elements.